auni02/webdev-group-project/README.md

 ## Features and Functionalities

 **Friendly session**

-create : allow admin to create a friendly session by entering the details such as, session ID, Court number, category, date, time, and players name. read : allow admin to read the friendly list database update : allow admin to update ifbthere is any changes needed to update delete : allow admin to delete the
+create : allow admin to create a friendly session by entering the details such as, session ID, Court number, category, date, time, and players name.

+read : allow admin to read the friendly list database.

+update : allow admin to update if there is any changes needed to update.

+delete : allow admin to delete the friendly session from list.

 **Member registration**

 create: allow admin to insert new member in the databases along with member's informations.

 read: allow admin to view list of members, members' informations and their membership status.

 update: allow admin to edit members' informations.

 delete: allow admin to delete members from list.